marcinjahn/gnome-peek-top-bar-on-fullscreen-extension/README.md

 <img src="https://raw.githubusercontent.com/marcinjahn/gnome-peek-top-bar-on-fullscreen-extension/main/img/get-it-on-ego.svg" height="100" alt="Get it on GNOME Extensions"/>
 </a>

-This is a Gnome Shell Extension that enables Gnome top bar (panel) to show up while you're playing full screen content (like a YouTube video).
+This is a Gnome Shell Extension that enables the Gnome top bar (panel) to show up while you're playing full-screen content (like a YouTube video).
 Just hover the mouse cursor to the top of the screen, and the top bar will show up.
-This way, you can quickly check the time, or swich some toggles.
+This way, you can quickly check the time, or switch some toggles.

-This is similar to what macOS offers for full screen apps.
+This is similar to what macOS offers for full-screen apps.

 ![Project preview](./img/preview.webp)